lukasnxyz/expenses/README.md

 ### Expenses
-Just a poor computer science student trying to keep track of his money.
+Just a poor cs student trying to keep track of his money.

 #### Quick Start
 Move expenses.csv to your desired directory.